TeeWallz/psx-devconatiner/README.md

 - [ ] How to get VSCode to respect the default extension settings
 - [ ] Include PsyQ SDK sample project setup
+- [ ] How to create and bootstrap a new project

 ## Directories of interest